Mutable Queues

 In this version, similar to the one provided by the OCaml standard library,

-exception if its argument is an empty queue.
+pop raises an Empty exception if its argument is an empty queue.
 We specify

 this behaviour as follows: